Dan Ehrenkrantz: Publications and recognition

 Ehrenkrantz has been listed annually by The Daily Beast magazine from 2007 through 2012 as one of the fifty most influential rabbis in America.

 His writings have appeared in a wide range of Jewish and general-interest publications, including Jewish Week, the Jerusalem Report, the Charlotte Observer and Child magazine.
-He has contributed commentary to The Guide to Jewish Practice (RRC Press) on the topics of kashrut, tzedakah, bioethics, mourning and speech; and authored an essay in the forthcoming The Dream of Zion, edited by Jeffrey Salkin (Jewish Lights Publishing).
+He has contributed commentary to The Guide to Jewish Practice (RRC Press) on the topics of kashrut, tzedakah, bioethics, mourning and speech; and authored an essay in the forthcoming The Dream of Zion, edited by Rabbi Jeffrey K. Salkin (Jewish Lights Publishing).

 Ehrenkrantz has written widely on American Judaism, the Reconstructionist movement, and on the role of religion in America.
 He often serves as a spokesperson for the Reconstructionist movement in Judaism, meeting with Jewish leaders as well as political and other national figures.

 In his inaugural address, he gave a definition of Reconstructionist Judaism:

-“[The] Reconstructionist movement is the only movement in Jewish life which doesn't imagine that Judaism is the religion which God created.
-And if God didn't create Judaism, neither did God choose the Jewish people to carry the one true religion into the world.
-Neither does the purpose of all creation lie disproportionately within our particular community.
-Jewish study at the RRC creates a love of Judaism and a love of Jewish life without relying on ideas of Jewish supremacy.
-The RRC has created a model of religious passion and allegiance combined with tolerance and respect for others. ..
-This leap from the medieval to the contemporary world is one which we need the rest of the Jewish community, and the rest of the world, to take with us..
-What we are attempting to achieve at the RRC and in the Reconstructionist movement is crucial if our world is to survive the present challenges we face.”
+Ehrenkrantz has stated that the Reconstructionist movement is unique within Jewish life in not regarding Judaism as a religion created by God, and that this view implies the Jewish people were not chosen by God to carry a singular true religion into the world, nor does he see the purpose of creation as disproportionately centered on the Jewish community.
+He has said that Jewish study at the RRC fosters a love of Judaism and Jewish life without relying on ideas of Jewish supremacy, and that the RRC has developed a model combining religious passion and allegiance with tolerance and respect for others.
+He has described this shift from a medieval to a contemporary worldview as one he believes the broader Jewish community and the wider world need to make as well, characterizing the goals of the RRC and the Reconstructionist movement as essential to addressing the challenges facing the world today.

 In a 2007 interview with the Jewish Journal of Los Angeles, Ehrenkrantz outlined what connects Reconstructionist Jews.